awsdocs/aws-cost-management-user-guide/doc_source/billing-getting-started.md

 1. For **Additional report details**, to include the IDs of each individual resource in the report, select **Include resource IDs**\.

 1. For **Data refresh settings**, select whether you want the AWS Cost and Usage report to refresh if AWS applies refunds, credits, or support fees to your account after finalizing your bill\.
-When a report refreshes, a new report is upload to Amazon S3\.
+When a report refreshes, a new report is uploaded to Amazon S3\.
+**Note**
+Detailed billing reports \(DBRs\) don't refresh automatically, whether you select **Data refresh settings** or not\.
+To refresh a DBR, open a support case\.
+For more information, see [Contacting Customer Support About Your Bill](billing-get-answers.md)\.

 1. Choose **Next**\.

-1. For **S3 bucket**, enter the name of the Amazon S3 bucket where you want the reports to be delivered and choose **Verify**\.
-The bucket must have appropriate permissions to be valid\.
-For more information on adding permissions to the bucket, see [ Setting Bucket and Object Access Permissions](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/set-permissions.html) in the *[Amazon Simple Storage Service Console User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)*\.
+1. For **S3 bucket**, choose **Configure**\.

+1. In the **Configure S3 Bucket** dialog box, do one of the following:
+   + Select an existing bucket from the drop down list and choose **Next**\.
+   + Enter a bucket name and the Region where you want to create a new bucket and choose **Next**\.

+1. Select **I have confirmed that this policy is correct** and choose **Save**\.

-1. \(Optional\) For **Report path prefix**, enter the report path prefix that you want prepended to the name of your report\.
+1. For **Report path prefix**, enter the report path prefix that you want prepended to the name of your report\.

+   This step is optional for Amazon Redshift or Amazon QuickSight, but required for Amazon Athena\.

+   If you don't specify a prefix, the default prefix is the name that you specified for the report in step 4 and the date range for the report, in the following format:

+   `/report-name/date-range/`

 1. For **Time granularity**, choose **Hourly** if you want the line items in the report to be aggregated by the hour\.
 Choose **Daily** if you want the line items in the report to be aggregated by the day\.

 1. For **Report versioning**, choose whether you want each version of the report to overwrite the previous version of the report or to be delivered in addition to the previous versions\.

 1. For **Enable report data integration for**, select whether you want to upload your AWS Cost and Usage report to Amazon Redshift, Amazon QuickSight, or Amazon Athena\.
-If you select an Amazon Redshift or Amazon QuickSight manifest, your report is stored with \.gz compression\.
-If you select an Athena manifest, your report is stored with parquet compression\.
+The report is compressed in the following formats:
+   + **Amazon Redshift or Amazon QuickSight**: \.gz compression
+   + **Athena**: parquet compression

 1. Choose **Next**\.